-The reflection effect of the interviews contribute very much to the general enthusiasm of having been interviewed, which is also described as "interesting" and "exciting".
-To be interviewed make some of them proud:
+The reflection effect of the interviews contributes very much to the general enthusiasm of having been interviewed, which is also described as "interesting" and "exciting".
+To be interviewed made some of the participants proud:

 "It was appreciation of my role in the project.
 Someone care about what I have learned.
 It put recognition on my learning."
-(E+/YiA PP at the Strasbourg Conference)